cvzwkk/portal/assets/docs/nuclear/atomic-bombs/los-alamos-project/readme.md

 Pu-239 + n → fission products + 2-3 neutrons + energy

 This reaction released a large amount of energy, which was converted to heat and pressure by the surrounding explosives, creating the explosion.

+# Element Trinite:
+Trinitite, also known as Alamogordo glass, is a unique mineral that was created by the first nuclear explosion in Alamogordo, New Mexico, in 1945.
+It is formed from a combination of soil, sand, and other materials that were melted and fused together by the intense heat and pressure of the nuclear explosion.
+Here are the key elements that make up Trinitite:

+1. Silicon (Si) - Silicon is the most abundant element in Trinitite, making up over 36% of its composition.
+It is found in the form of silica (SiO₂), which is a major constituent of sand and soil.

+2. Aluminum (Al) - Aluminum is the second most abundant element in Trinitite, making up nearly 16% of its composition.
+It is found in a variety of minerals and rocks, including feldspars and clay minerals.

+3. Calcium (Ca) - Calcium makes up roughly 10% of Trinitite's composition.
+It is primarily found in the form of calcium oxide (CaO), which is produced when calcium-containing minerals are heated to high temperatures.

+4. Iron (Fe) - Iron makes up over 9% of Trinitite's composition.
+It is found in a variety of minerals and rocks, including quartz and mica.

+5. Magnesium (Mg) - Magnesium makes up nearly 5% of Trinitite's composition.
+It is primarily found in the form of magnesium oxide (MgO), which is formed when magnesium-containing minerals are heated to high temperatures.

+6. Sodium (Na) - Sodium makes up roughly 4% of Trinitite's composition.
+It is primarily found in the form of sodium oxide (Na₂O), which is produced from the fusing of sodium-rich minerals.

+7. Potassium (K) - Potassium makes up nearly 3% of Trinitite's composition.
+It is primarily found in the form of potassium oxide (K₂O), which is produced from the fusing of potassium-rich minerals.

+In addition to these major elements, Trinitite also contains trace amounts of other elements, including titanium, manganese, and chromium.

+- Traces of Composition:
+Trinitite contains trace amounts of several elements, including:

+1. Copper (Cu)
+2. Zinc (Zn)
+3. Lead (Pb)
+4. Barium (Ba)
+5. Strontium (Sr)
+6. Yttrium (Y)
+7. Zirconium (Zr)
+8. Cerium (Ce)
+9. Lanthanum (La)
+10. Praseodymium (Pr)
+11. Neodymium (Nd)
+12. Samarium (Sm)
+13. Europium (Eu)
+14. Gadolinium (Gd)
+15. Terbium (Tb)
+16. Dysprosium (Dy)
+17. Holmium (Ho)
+18. Erbium (Er)
+19. Thulium (Tm)
+20. Ytterbium (Yb)
+21. Lutetium (Lu)
+22. Hafnium (Hf)
+23. Tantalum (Ta)
+24. Thorium (Th)
+25. Uranium (U)

+These elements are found in trace amounts, typically less than 0.1% of the overall composition of Trinitite.